microsoft/Ironclad/ironfleet/README.md

 Like in IronRSL, the client will print its output to standard output.

 Note that until you stop all the SHT servers, each client endpoint is expected to use strictly increasing sequence numbers.
-To keep track of which sequence numbers it's used, the client uses a file named port`num` for each port number `num`.
-So, if you run the client multiple times with the same address and port, make sure to run both times from the same directory.
-And note that the client uses `nthreads+1` ports, since it needs an additional port for setup.
+So, you can only run the client test program once.

 # Custom Replicated Services